robots AI tech in schools

 • An ongoing process of monitoring, review and evaluation of the use and impact of digital technologies, should include active engagement of staff unions and include workload considerations.

 • Teachers should have sufficient time to plan and prepare for the incorporation of new digital technologies.
-They should also have time to assess the usefulness of digital technologies once they are in place.
+They should also have time to assess the usefulness of digital technologies once they are in place, and the autonomy to stop using technologies if they’re deemed ineffective or harmful.

 • Staff should have specific guidance, support and CPD for any new technology which should be updated regularly.